Thursday, November 29, 2018

 Aside from Jackson and his Grandpa, there are other interesting characters in here.
 Men and women of strong character who value freedom above all else.
 They're a great ensemble that make the story more engaging.

 How the story builds up and how these band of people started to really make a statement against the enemy is a very hopeful situation.
-Very daring and suicidal in a way but the situation is desperate so their methods need to be more aggressive.
+Very daring and suicidal, in a way, but the situation is desperate so their methods need to be more aggressive.
 I was rooting for the success of Jackson and his friends the whole time.
 Not a very grim dystopia, if you ask me.
 It's actually very hopeful which is again one thing that's different.

 What I was not so taken with was this Council thing.
 In some way, it was holding the group down.
 It felt like they weren't that free from the Potentiate's clutches after all because here is a group of people just as willing to stump on free will.
 I hope that this Council will get disbanded and leaders who are really looking out for the benefit of the people will take their place.
 It's bad enough that they're hiding from a bigger enemy.
 Where they are should be a safe enough place to express their opinions and do something to help those still out there walking with their eyes in the fog.
 I feel like this Council is going to be another obstacle in Jackson's and his friends quest to take back their freedom.

 This story promises a sequel and that's a good thing because this should end well with all things neatly tied and wrapped up.
-This book ending with a cliffhanger was in a way not how I wanted it to go.
+This book ending with a cliffhanger was, in a way, not how I wanted it to go.
 But then, a prospect of another book to continue Jackson's fight is just what I am hoping.
 And cliffhangers are really good indicators of more interesting things to come.
 Thankfully, as of this review, book 2 and 3 are out, so I don't have to worry about waiting for the rest of the series to unravel.

 I give this book 5/5 steel containers.
 This is a really good start to a very engaging series.
 Jackson's character alone is enough and I can't really stress that enough.
 I am so glad this book ended up in my lap.
 Thank you so much C. A. Gray.
 Looking forward to the rest of the series.